delphix/lab-guides/oracle-admin/instr_auto2.md

 6. Use the following details during the running of this script:
    - The user will be created in the default instance **orcl**.
 This is set by the environment variable ORACLE\_SID.
 Press **Enter** to accept the default database instance **orcl**
    - Delphix DB User Username:delphix\_db
-   - Delphix DB User Password: delphix\_db    d.
-Decline the SELECT ANY DICTIONARY privilege.
+   - Delphix DB User Password: delphix\_db
+   - Decline the SELECT ANY DICTIONARY privilege.
 This is a sweeping privilege that is not required, but optional
-   - Type: nand press **Enter**
+   - Type: n and press **Enter**

 ![](images/new/image5.png)